SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/create-azure-vm.md

 * The Public IP address defined here is needed when [allowing access to Azure SQL database](create-azure-sql-database.md#allowing-access-to-azure-sql-database), so make sure to have it at hand.
 {% endhint %}

-### Attach Premium (SSD) data disk
+### Attach Premium (SSD) Data Disk

-* While creating your Azure VM data disk please make sure that you calculate your storage requirements based on the number of users on your tenants multiplied by the number of months you want to keep audit logs.
-You can find more details at [minimum hardware requirements page](hardware-software-requirements.md#azure-virtual-machine-requirements).
+* While creating your Azure VM data disk, please make sure that you calculate your storage requirements based on the number of users on your tenants multiplied by the number of months you want to keep audit logs.
+You can find more details on the [minimum hardware requirements page](hardware-software-requirements.md#azure-virtual-machine-requirements).
-* When attaching a data disk to you VM, make sure that you select **Premium (SSD) (1)** disk type.
+* When attaching a data disk to your VM, make sure that you select **Premium (SSD) (1)** disk type.
-* After the disk is attached, in order to achieve best performance, switch your data disk `Host caching` to [**Read Only (2)**](https://docs.microsoft.com/en-us/azure/virtual-machines/premium-storage-performance#disk-caching)
+* After the disk is attached, to achieve the best performance, switch your data disk `Host caching` to [**Read Only (2)**](https://docs.microsoft.com/en-us/azure/virtual-machines/premium-storage-performance#disk-caching)

 ![Azure - Storage type and Host caching](../../.gitbook/assets/create-azure-vm_disk-cache.png)